Choose a Gentler Option with Collaborative Divorce Professionals of West Michigan

 For these reasons, we chose Collaborative Divorce Professionals of West Michigan as one of our sponsors several years back.
 While divorce litigation may be necessary for some relationships, we believe that a collaborative divorce is the most gentle option for adults and their children whenever possible.

 Collaborative Divorce Professionals of West Michigan understand that effective communication is key in navigating a kinder, gentler divorce.
-Collaborative Divorce uses a multi-disciplinary approach to walking clients through the divorce process.
+Collaborative Divorce uses a multi-disciplinary approach to walk clients through the divorce process.

 Overview of the Collaborative Divorce Process

-“While collaborative divorce is not necessarily the ‘cheaper’ option, it is almost always the more efficient and cost-conscious approach,” said attorney Erica Wikander in a recent interview.
-Wikander continued, “A litigated divorce can spiral out of control very quickly” with a huge financial and emotional burden on the entire family…”
+“While collaborative divorce is not necessarily the ‘cheaper’ option, it is almost always the more efficient and cost-conscious approach,” says attorney Erica Wikander.

 Once each spouse has retained a collaboratively-trained attorney and have agreed to use the Collaborative Process, they sign a contract, called a “participation agreement,” promising to commit to the process and resolve their disputes outside of court.
 Both attorneys as well as the other members of the team also sign the participation agreement.